 Latest College Football Betting News & Trends

-Kentucky Wildcats Footbal History
+Kentucky Wildcats Football History

 The Kentucky Wildcats began play in the late 1800s.
 The Wildcats enjoyed 15 winning NCAAF seasons from 1911-1945.

-Hall of fame coach Paul ‘Bear’ Bryant was named head coach in 1946.
+Hall of Fame coach Paul ‘Bear’ Bryant was named head coach in 1946.
 The Wildcats had instant success under Bryant.
 In his first season with the Wildcats, they went 7-3 and won the Great Lakes Bowl.
 The Wildcats went 3-1 in college football bowl games under Bryant.

 Oklahoma came into the game undefeated but would lose to the Wildcats.
-The Wildcats ranked first in multiple polls, and claimed the National Championship.
+The Wildcats ranked first in multiple polls and claimed the National Championship.
 Bryant finished his career at Kentucky with a 60-23-5 overall record.
 It took the Wildcats a while to find stability in a coach after Bryant’s departure.